Announcement of 2015 Makers Muse Recipients

 Faig Ahmed graduated from the Sculpture faculty at the Azerbaijan State Academy of Fine Art in Baku in 2004.
 Since 2003, he has been working with various media, including painting, video and installation.
 Currently, he is studying the artistic qualities of Azerbaijani traditional rugs – he disassembles their conventional structure and randomly rearranges the resulting components of the traditional composition then combines these fragments with contemporary sculptural forms.
 With his technique the artist translates traditional carpet language into uniersal language of contemporary art, making it understandable for the rest of the people.

 Franklin López is an anarchist filmmaker from occupied Borikén (Puerto Rico.)
-He has produced hundreds of videos and short films under the subMedia.tv banner, a website he has been curating since 2000.
-He is most well known for “It’s the end of the world as we know it and I feel fine” his snarky web news/comedy series followed by thousands.
-But his work also includes mash-ups, music videos and political documentaries.
-In 2011 Frank toured around the world with his feature film “END:CIV”, presenting it in over 150 venues in 18 countries.
-In 2013 he released “Street Politics 101”, a documentary about the street actions that took place during the Quebec student strike of 2012.
-Frank now resides in Montréal and you may view all his films free of charge at subMedia.tv.
+He has produced hundreds of videos and short films under the subMedia banner, a radical film project he kicked off in 1994.
+He is most well known for “It’s the end of the world as we know it and I feel fine” a snarky web news/comedy series followed by thousands.
+But his work also includes mash-ups, music videos and documentaries.
+In 2019, Frank left subMedia to start Rad Film School, a project to teach video skills to communities engaged in active resistance.

 Kent Monkman is well known for his provocative reinterpretations of romantic North American landscapes.
 Themes of colonization, sexuality, loss, and resilience – the complexities of historic and contemporary Native American experience – are explored in a variety of mediums, including painting, film/video, performance, and installation.